 Reflecting on these points is a good monthly practice, and it’s even more important to take the actions you need to get to your business goals.

-I’ve written lot about social media marketing “best practices” over the past 10 years.
+I’ve written a lot about social media marketing “best practices” over the past 10 years.
 Still today, there are so many people who are having trouble finding the right answers.

 Looking for social media help?
 Click the button to check out my affordable 1:1 Social Media coaching/training